 Consular legalization of documents from the United Kingdom

-In the case of a document to be used in a country that does not recognize the Hague Convention, such as China, the United Arab Emirates, or other countries not listed, the certificate must be legalized consularly.
-A complete list of countries that accept and use apostilles can be found here.
+Should a document be used in a country that does not recognize the Hague Convention, such as Thailand, Egypt, the United Arab Emirates or other countries not listed as a contracting party, the procedure of consular legalization, also called “embassy attestation”, applies.
+For a complete list of countries that accept and use apostilles, click here.

 Consular legalization is a more time-consuming and expensive procedure than the apostille, in which the certificate goes through several pre-certification procedures and is then certified in the consulate of the destination country in the United Kingdom.
 Often the document has to be translated by a certified translator into the official language of the destination country.